zebrafactory/zebrachain/README.md

 [![Build Status](https://github.com/zebrafactory/zebrachain/actions/workflows/rust.yml/badge.svg)](https://github.com/zebrafactory/zebrachain/actions)

-ZebraChain is designed to the replace long lived secret keys used to sign software releases (or to sign other super important stuff).
+ZebraChain is a logged, quantum safe signing protocol designed to replace the long lived asymmetric key pairs used to sign software releases (and to sign other super important stuff).

 Consider the GPG key used to sign your favorite Linux distribution.
 You could replace it with a ZebraChain, gaining some important benefits over the GPG key: